Manitoba: a province with a rich history and economic potential

 • University College of the North.

-Studying at Manitoba's universities is considered prestigious, with degrees recognized in most countries worldwide.
-Moreover, tuition fees in the province are relatively low: at the University of Manitoba they start from $16,000 CAD per year.
+Studying at Manitoba universities is considered prestigious: degrees from these institutions are recognized in most countries worldwide.
+Moreover, tuition fees in the province are relatively low: international students at the University of Manitoba pay from $16,000 CAD per year.

 A unique feature of the province!
 Manitoba has a huge number of international students.
 One in eight students here is from abroad.
-This is largely due to the fact that if you enroll in any university, your children may be eligible for free schooling.
+This is largely due to the fact that if you enroll in any of the universities, your children may be eligible for free schooling.

 Manitoba

-The province has many educational programs, so there are lots of children here and they feel quite comfortable.
+The province has a wide range of educational programs, so there are many children here and they feel quite comfortable.
+Diaspora communities, including Russian-speaking ones, also play an important role: immigrants have the opportunity to raise children in a familiar environment.

-However, daycare centers may be quite expensive, unlike schools where an international student's child may be eligible for free education.
-It's most difficult to find care for children aged 3 months to 2 years.
-For children 2-5 years old, it's much easier to find a place in a daycare.
-You can get complete information about available preschools on the official website.
+However, kindergartens, unlike schools where a student's child may be eligible for free education, are very expensive.
+It's most difficult to place a child between 3 months and 2 years old.
+For children aged 2-5, it's much easier to find a spot in kindergarten.
+You can get complete information about available spaces in preschools on the official website.

 In general, childcare facilities in the province are divided into 4 types: